Remote Servers (SSH)¶

 Disconnecting¶

 Press d to disconnect from the current server.
 The tree view remains intact so you can reconnect later.
+Your crontab changes on the server are already saved; disconnecting does not discard them.

 Deleting a Server¶